32

 Processing time

-Who can and how to become a Swiss citizen?
+Who can become Swiss and how?

-Spouse/husband of a Swiss citizen
+Spouse of a Swiss citizen

 • Respect public safety and order

-• Respect the values of the Constitution
+• Respecting the values of the Constitution

 Ordinary naturalization